ADVANCE OUR RESEARCH MISSION IN A SAFE AND RESPONSIBLE WAY

 FOCUS ON: Safe Buildings.
 Safe Research Spaces.
 Safe People.

-These three elements must be in place before additional researchers or supporting personnel return to campus.
+These three elements guided the return of researchers and supporting personnel to campus.

 Assess and implement safety measures in 100+ buildings

-One of the first steps in returning to research operations has been to ensure public spaces in all buildings on campus adhere to campuswide COVID-19 safety standards.
+One of the first steps in returning to research operations was to ensure public spaces in all buildings on campus adhere to campuswide COVID-19 safety standards.